Limits to Perception by Quantum Monitoring with Finite Efficiency: Transition to complete descriptions

-\emph{The transition from ignorance to awareness---} So far we considered the extreme case of comparing the states assigned by $\mathcal{A}$, who is in complete ignorance of the measurement outcomes, and by omniscient agent $\mathcal{O}$.
-One can in fact consider a continuous transition between these situations, i.e. between complete ignorance to full awareness, as illustrated in Fig.~\ref{fig:ObserversPerceptions}.
+So far we considered the extreme case of comparing the states assigned by $\mathcal{A}$, who is in complete ignorance of the measurement outcomes, and by an omniscient agent $\mathcal{O}$.
+One can in fact consider a continuous transition between these limiting cases, i.e., as the accuracy in the perception of the monitored system by an agent is enhanced, as illustrated in Fig.~\ref{fig:ObserversPerceptions}.
 Consider a third agent $\mathcal{B}$, with access to a fraction of the measurement output.
-This can be modeled by introducing a filter function $\eta(\alpha)$ characterizing the efficiency of the measurement channels in Eq.~\eqref{eq:master}~\cite{JacobsIntro2006}.
+This can be modeled by introducing a filter function $\eta(\alpha)\in[0,1]$ characterizing the efficiency of the measurement channels in Eq.~\eqref{eq:master}~\cite{JacobsIntro2006}.
 Then, the dynamics of state $\rhob{t}$ is dictated by